OCA/pms/hotel_channel_connector_wubook/tests/README.rst

 Scenario 1 (TS001)
 ==================
-:Prerequisites: You have a new WuBook account ready to use **without** Rooms, neither Rate plans, Pricelists or Restrictions plans.
+:Prerequisites: You have a new WuBook account ready to use **without** Rooms, neither Rate plans or Restrictions plans.

 Test TC001
 ----------